 - Their priorities for mental health in Leeds.

-- About gaps in mental health services
+- Gaps in mental health services.

-- About barriers to mental health services
+- Barriers to mental health services.

 What did people tell us?